nodejs/node/doc/contributing/pull-requests.md

 When changes are necessary, _request_ them, do not _demand_ them, and do not assume that the submitter already knows how to add a test or run a benchmark.

-Specific performance optimization techniques, coding styles and conventions change over time.
+Specific performance optimization techniques, coding styles, and conventions change over time.
 The first impression you give to a new contributor never does.

 Nits (requests for small changes that are not essential) are fine, but try to